KirklandLab/CutandTag_Alignment_QC/README.md

     + `lowest`
     + `lowest_with_floor`
   + All downsampling methods:
-    + Use a fixed random seed for reproducibility
+    + Supports either a fixed seed for reproducibility or `"random"` to generate a new seed when downsampling is performed
     + Downsample only samples above the resolved target
     + Leaves samples below the target unchanged
     + Produces per sample downsampling metrics and final analysis fragment counts